 Sir James' Class

-Sir James selects 20 students for his masterclasses using the submitted video recordings.
-Students must be able to play from memory and perform the pieces agreed to on their application form.
+Sir James selects 20 students for his masterclasses using the submitted video recordings. students must perform by memory their predetermined repertoire.
+Sir James would also like for his students to observe his class at all times for the duration of the festival.
 Students must attend the entire festival in order to receive a lesson from Sir James.
-ALL students (new and returning students) must submit video recordings with their application.
-No exceptions.

-See the Participants & Visitors page for more information about Sir James' class and how to apply!
+See the Participants & Visitors page for more information about Sir James' class!

 Globally renowned as the supreme interpreter of the classical flute repertoire, Sir James Galway is a consummate performer whose appeal transcends all musical boundaries.
 With over 30 million recordings sold worldwide, extensive international touring, frequent television appearances, tireless promotion of the arts and his passionate work in music education, Galway has been a household name for decades.
 He has also collaborated on film soundtracks such as The Lord of the Rings, and partnered with such popular artists as Stevie Wonder, Ray Charles, Joni Mitchell and Sir Elton John.